 Within ten days after filing a notice of appeal, the Band must file with the Commission a supplemental statement that states with particularity the relief desired and the grounds therefore and that includes, when available, supporting evidence in the form of affidavits.
 If the Band wishes to present oral testimony or witnesses at the hearing, the Band must include a request to do so with the supplemental statement.
-The request to present oral testimony or witnesses must specify the names of proposed witnesses and the general nature of their expected testimony, whether a closed hearing is requested and why.
+The request to present oral testimony or witnesses and the general nature of their expected testimony, whether a closed hearing is requested and why.
 The Band may waive its right to an oral hearing and instead elect to have the matter determined by the Commission solely on the basis of written submissions.